open-telemetry/opentelemetry-go/log/DESIGN.md

 in order to achieve high-performance when accessing and setting attributes efficiently.

-The `NewRecord(...RecordOption) (Record, error)` is a factory function used to create records using provided options.
+The `NewRecord(...RecordOption) (Record, error)` is a factory function used to create a record using the passed options.

 `Record` has a `Clone` method to allow copying records so that the SDK can offer concurrency safety.

+The `Record` type and `NewRecord` function are needed for the SDK to process the options passed by the user via `Logger.Emit`.
+API users would not use it in their production code.

 ## Compatibility